telerik/ajax-docs/controls/editor/how-to/save-content-with-predefined-font.md

 ---
-title: Save Content with Default Font
+title: Save Content with Predefined Font
-page_title: Save Content with Default Font | RadEditor for ASP.NET AJAX Documentation
+page_title: Save Content with Predefined Font | RadEditor for ASP.NET AJAX Documentation
-description: Save RadEditor Content with Default Font
+description: Save RadEditor Content with Predefined Font
-slug: editor/how-to/save-content-with-default-font
+slug: editor/how-to/save-content-with-predefined-font
-tags: save, content, with, default, font
+tags: save, content, with, predefined, font
 published: True
 position: 12
 ---

-# Save Content with Default Font
+# Save Content with Predefined Font

-In this article you will see how to save the RadEditor's content with a default font.
+In this article you will see how to save the RadEditor's content with a predefined font.

 Generally, the editor's content is saved in a database without the external style sheets.
 This means only the inline styles will be preserved when the content is saved in a database.